redixhumayun/redixhumayun.github.io/_posts/2019-02-14-how-the-internet-speaks.markdown

 It looks like we've jumped a little ahead in terms of the code, but I'll step through it.
 We know we have two computers, A and B. Therefore, we need one to send data and one to receive data.

 I have arbitrarily selected A to send data and B to receive data.
-In this line {% ihighlight Python %} computerA.connect(('127.0.0.1', 8000)) {% endihighlight %} I am making computerA connect to port 8000 on IP address {% ihighlight Python %} 127.0.0.1 {% endihighlight %}.
+In this line computerA.connect(('127.0.0.1', 8000) I am making computerA connect to port 8000 on IP address 127.0.0.1.

 *Note: 127.0.0.1 typically means localhost, which references your machine*

-Then, for computerB, I am making it bind to port 8000 on IP address {% ihighlight Python %} 127.0.0.1 {% endihighlight %}.
+Then, for computerB, I am making it bind to port 8000 on IP address 127.0.0.1.
 Now, you're proabbly wondering why I have the same IP address for two different computers.
 That's because I'm cheating.
 I'm using one computer to demonstrate how you can use sockets.
 Typically two different computers would have two different IP addresses.

 We already know that only bits can be sent as part of a data packet, which is why we encode the string before sending it over.
 Similarly, we decode the string on Computer B. If you decide to run the above two files locally, make sure to run computerB.py file first.
-If you run the computerA.py file first, you will get a {% ihighlight Python %}connection refused{% endihighlight %} error.
+If you run the computerA.py file first, you will get a connection refused error.

 ### Serving The Clients